mcharouk/aws/CloudOperationsOnAWS/Module_5/ServiceCatalog/README_DEMO.md

 # Prerequisities

-* Policy to create : EC2ProductPolicyForServiceCatalog
+* Created by CF
-* Role to create : EC2ProductPolicyForServiceCatalogRole
+  * Role : EC2ProductPolicyForServiceCatalogRole
-* Upload cloud formation template in an S3 bucket
+  * Cloud Formation in a S3 bucket (link in CF output)

-# Product creation
+# Portfolio creation

 * Create a portfolio
 * In portfolio action